nabto/unabto-esp32/README.md

-# UNabto esp32-evb heat stub demo
+# uNabto ESP32 EVB Heatpump Stub

-This project turns the esp32-evb into a Nabto/AppMyProduct heatpump stub demo.
+This project turns the ESP32 EVB into a Nabto/AppMyProduct heatpump stub demo.
 It uses the esp-idf FreeRTOS based core (vs. some other demos which uses the arduino core).

 # The structure